A Weekend Guide to Visting New Orleans

 Lafitte’s is a local legend.
+It’s easily the creme de la creme of New Orleans nightlife.
 It doesn’t look like much on the outside but it’s one of the oldest bars around, serving frozen drinks since the 1700s!

 The Carousel Bar is another local legend.
-It’s a carousel-themed bar that rotates.
-Because of this, you can expect to wait quite a long time in order to sit at the bar.
-I’ve heard that the staff is not the friendliest but hey, sometimes you gotta pay to play!
+It’s a carousel-themed bar that actually rotates similar to a carousel.
+It’s extremely popular so go in expecting to wait quite a long time in order to sit at the bar.
+Especially on the weekends.

 Hotels in New Orleans

-Hotel Monteleone is known for its wonderful customer service.
+Hotel Monteleone: Known for its wonderful customer service.
 It’s situated right off Bourbon street so if you’re into the party scene, this is the spot for you!
 Finally, be sure to book a room with a balcony!

 pin this post for later!